Mayvena/Citadel/README.md

 A docking station for the ___Lawnmower___, featuring a power recharge system for the ___Lawnmower___ and a radio beacon that allows it to triangulate its position in relation to the dock.
 Used both as a means of more precise positioning in the serviced area and as a way to locate the dock itself when recharging is needed.

 ### Audio player
 This is an Arduino-based IP audio player.
-It consists of a ___Programmable controller___ module, a DAC, an audio amplifier (perhaps TPA3144D2 based) and a speaker (most likely a specific one for ceiling montage).
+It consists of a ___Programmable controller___ module, a DAC, an audio amplifier (perhaps TPA3144D2 based) and a speaker (most likely an IP67 specific one for ceiling montage).
 Some food for thought:
 * https://circuitdigest.com/microcontroller-projects/arduino-audio-music-player
 * https://www.schematics.com/project/6w-inductor-free-stereo-btl-class-d-audio-amplifier-circuit-diagram-27741/